Manjunath2731/Manjunath2731/README.md

 Full Stack Software Developer
 -----------------------------

-I'm a passionate Full Stack Developer with 1 year of professional experience at Floworx.io.
+I'm a passionate Full Stack Developer with 3 year of professional experience.
 I specialize in building robust, scalable applications and enjoy crafting innovative solutions to real-world problems.
 I have a strong background in system design and full-stack development using modern tools and frameworks.

 * 🌍  I'm based in India
 * 🖥️  Check out my portfolio: [Manjunath Naik](http://manjunathnaik-portfolio.netlify.app/)